 A: If your university uses the A, B, C, D, F letter grade system, we will use those grades “as is” in calculating the GPA.
 If your university uses the A+, A, A-, B+, B, B-, C+, C, C-,D+, D, D-, F letter grade system, we will convert (A+, A-) to A, (B+, B-) to B, (C+, C-) to C, and (D+, D-) to D, before calculating the GPA.

 A: ETS sends TOEFL and GRE score reports electronically to GT which are then written into the GT applicants database.
-When an online application is received, the system searches for the TOEFL and GRE scores and updates the applicant’s record.
 If there is any mismatch between the information you provided to GT and the information you provided to ETS (for example, the spelling of your name or the incorrect order of your first name vs. last name), the TOEFL or GRE scores will not be written to your record.
-If it has been at least 6 weeks since you have received ETS’ confirmation that they have sent your TOEFL or GRE score reports but those scores have not shown up on your GT record, please email GT-Shenzhen your first name, last name, along with a scanned copy of your TOEFL/GRE score report.
+If it has been at least 3 weeks since you have received ETS’ confirmation that they have sent your TOEFL or GRE score reports but those scores have not shown up on your GT record, please email GT-Shenzhen your first name, last name, along with a scanned copy of your TOEFL/GRE score report.
 Please inquire with ETS the cycle number or run date of your score report and forward that information to GT-Shenzhen.
-We will conduct a manual search based on the information shown on the scanned copy and the cycle number/run date information provided.
 We cannot however grant admission based on photocopy or scanned copy of TOEFL/GRE score reports.

 - Q: My TOEFL / GRE score will expire after 1 year.
 Can I apply now for the next year (not this year’s) program?

-A: You can apply to our program as soon as the GT online graduate application interface has included your targeted semester in the enrollment term pull-down menu; that means we are open to receiving applications for that semester.
-If you have already taken the TOEFL / GRE test, make sure that you request for ETS to send your score reports to GT before they expire (ETS will not send expired scores).
+A: You can apply as soon as the GT online graduate application interface has included your targeted semester in the enrollment term pull-down menu.
+Make sure that you request for ETS to send your score reports to GT before they expire.
+Exam results more than two years old cannot be considered.
+Exam may be taken multiple times, with only the highest score being considered.
 Once the scores are received by GT and written into our database, we can then evaluate your application and make admission decisions.